josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 **The more you push out, the more you have to maintain**.
 The more you add, the more complicated your software becomes (which in turn, remember, lowers the effectiveness of LLMs).
 And inevitably, this means more and more of your time is spent working on code you've already "finished," as it boomerangs its way back to you.

-Sure, you can use AI to speed through the work this time, too.
-But there's no guarantee this time goes any differently than the first time.
-You _still_ might not be done, and this one thing you were working on might still continue to leech away your time and energy.

 This effect isn't unique to LLM usage, of course, but it's more acute in both frequency and likelihood.
 The more you use AI to push out code, the more little zombie tickets start punching their way out of the ground to shamble back for another bite of your brain—and the less you'll actually understand what's going wrong and why, if you outsourced your thinking, and with it, your mental grasp of the system.

 And remember: this still happens _even if the code itself is great_.
 Even excellent code needs maintenance.
 So shipping out amazing PRs at record pace, even in a best-case scenario, offers only diminishing returns on overall productivity, because the more work you do, the more work you have to _keep doing_.

-Maybe the ceiling was raised along with the floor, but it didn't disappear.

 <CalloutPlusQuote>